1 / 10

 "While the old Nissan Juke was pretty cramped and claustrophobic inside, the latest model is much better."

-Rear-seat passengers benefit from these improvements the most, as they’ll get nearly 60mm of extra legroom and another centimetre of headroom.
+Rear-seat passengers in the Nissan Juke benefit from these improvements the most, as they’ll get nearly 60mm of extra legroom and another centimetre of headroom.
 Every little helps - but it still doesn’t feel like the most spacious choice.

 Things are better in the front.
-You sit high up (not to be taken granted in a compact crossover, see the Skoda Kamiq’s hatchback-like driving position), while there’s plenty of adjustment in the seats and steering wheel.
-Unfortunately, adjustable lumbar support isn’t available, but we’ve found the seats to be fairly supportive over long journeys.
+You sit high up (not to be taken granted in a compact SUV, see the Skoda Kamiq’s hatchback-like driving position), while there’s plenty of adjustment in the seats and steering wheel.
+Unfortunately, adjustable lumbar support isn’t available with the Nissan Juke, but we’ve found the seats to be fairly supportive over long journeys.
 The boot can carry up to 422 litres of luggage, which compares well against the SEAT Arona (400 litres) and the 455 litres you get in the Renault Captur.